Great crested newt district licensing scheme

 Surveys will need to be carried out during the recognised season (mid- March to mid-June) to confirm the presence of great crested newts.
 A population size class assessment may also be required.
 Surveys should always be carried out by suitably qualified and experienced ecologists.

-When presence of great crested newts is confirmed, details of surveys, mitigation and compensation will need to be submitted and agreed with the local planning authority as part of a planning application in order to comply with legislation as well as national and local planning policy.
+If the presence of great crested newts is confirmed, details of surveys, mitigation and compensation will need to be submitted and agreed with us as part of a planning application.
+This is necessary to comply with legislation as well as national and local planning policy.

 Planning permission is required before a licence application is made to Natural England.

-Once planning permission has been granted, an application will need to be prepared and submitted to Natural England, including details of impacts, mitigation, compensation and monitoring.
+Once planning permission has been granted, an application (including details of impacts, mitigation, compensation and monitoring) will need to be prepared and submitted to Natural England.
 This would need to demonstrate that compensation will restore, grow or enhance the great crested newt population.

 The District Licensing Route

-Once a developer has joined the scheme, NatureSpace carry out a metric assessment, which embeds the mitigation hierarchy, and identifies what level of compensation is required.
-Off-site compensation, monitoring and long-term habitat management is delivered by The Newt Conservation Partnership (NCP), a not-for-profit organisation.
+Off-site compensation, monitoring and long-term habitat management is delivered by The Newt Conservation Partnership.
 Compensation effort is focused on key high-quality habitats as part of a landscape-scale conservation plan for great crested newts.